Wellness Agenda: Healthy Communities. Healthy You.

 Mary Jo George, Work Group Lead, Associate State Director of Advocacy, AARP MN

 Last year, 25,226 allegations of abuse, neglect or mistreatment occurred in senior care facilities; 97% of those cases were never investigated.
-In response to highly publicized news reports, Govern Dayton appointed a consumer work group to gather input and make recommendations on what should be done to better protect Minnesota seniors.
+In response to highly publicized news reports, Governor Dayton appointed a consumer work group to gather input and make recommendations on what should be done to better protect Minnesota seniors.
 The panel will outline the Work Group’s findings, present recommendations, and give an update on the status of legislative and policy changes.

 * Learn about the purpose of the Governor’s Consumer Work Group to combat elder abuse;

 * Review the investigative findings about the current system of elder abuse;

 * Describe the recommendations to improve abuse investigation staffing, timelines, and outcomes;